Vercel vs Netlify: Battle of the Composable Web platforms

 Netlify Forms make it easy to receive form submissions on your static site.
 You just need to enable the feature in the parameters of your form.
 This way, the form will be automatically detected and set up to receive submissions during deployment.
 The submitted data will be available in the Netlify dashboard.
 Additionally, you can export submissions as a CSV file.

 Vercel lacks an integrated form solution.
-You have to go for a third-party service, like Formspree or Web3forms
+You have to go for a third-party service, like Formspree or Getform.
+But form services are really simple to integrate and add to websites hosted on Vercel, so this is not as huge of a deal.

-• Feature available in free-tier (Netlify): Yes, 100 form submissions per month.
+• Feature available in free-tier (Netlify): Yes, 100 form submissions per month, then pay as you grow.

 Split testing

 Netlify lets you create A/B testing campaigns to optimize your site easily.
 It simply splits the traffic between the two branches you want to juxtapose.
 This way, you can compare performance metrics, i.e., conversion rate, between different feature implementations or client groups.
-What's more, there's no performance penalty, unlike popular alternatives such as Google Optimize.
+What's more, there's no performance penalty, unlike popular alternatives such as Optimizely.
+However, at the time of writing this feature is still in Beta.

 CLI